Labsmore/pyuscope/PLANNER.md

       * y: y maximum position imaged
   * tsettle: how long to wait between motion and image
     * Default: 0.0
+  * step: ideal faction of image to move between images
+    Default: 0.7 => only overlap adjacent image by 30%
+  * border: automatically add this many mm to the edges of the contour (panorama)
   * motion
     * backlash: how much is requires to compensate for consistent motion
        * Currently all axes are assumed the same backlash